 Since receiving its first BCR award in 2019, Codat’s connectivity has been embedded in POS, eCommerce, business management tools, banking, lending, insurance, credit insurance, and a multitude of other small business software products to deliver better services to tens of thousands of SMEs.
 The company is currently tracking at or ahead of its public commitments to its Pool D and Pool E awards.
 These included developing a no-code portal to enable providers to launch integrated products without a line of code as well as building new accounting software integrations so that new products can reach more SMEs.

 With this award, Codat plans to build, test, and release a new Insights product to increase competition in the lending market by opening up access to sales data.
 It will enable SMEs to leverage real-time transaction data from POS and eCommerce systems to access a range of new working capital solutions.
 This product will mean UK lenders can easily view and interpret consented financial data from the sales tools used by more than 50% of UK SMEs without the need for any software development.

-The funding will also support the launch of a new Sync API.
-This will provide automatic synchronisation and reconciliation of transaction data from the payment service providers used by SMEs into their accounting platforms.
+The funding will also support the launch of a new Sync for Commerce API.
+This will provide automatic synchronization and reconciliation of transaction data from the payment service providers used by SMEs into their accounting platforms.
 The new tool will enable at least 50,000 businesses to eliminate manual bookkeeping, reduce manual errors, streamline tax preparations, and build a high-quality financial data history within their accounting system.